wp-plugins/my-optional-modules/readme.txt

 = Modules: =
 * Count++, a module to count words on the blog and countdown from an (optional) total count goal.
-* Passwords, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
 * Exclude, a module to hide tags, categories, and post formats from the front page, the archives, the search results, or the feed (or all).
+* Jump Around, a module that allows users to navigate posts by pressing keys on the keyboard.
 * Post as Front, a module that allows you to select a specific post to be your home page, or make your home page your most recent post.
-* Jump Around, a module that allows users to navigate posts by pressing keys on the keyboard.
+* Passwords, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
+* Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.
 * Shortcodes!, a module that adds useful shortcodes for posts and pages.
-* Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.

 = Tweaks: =
 * Analaytics automatic embedding.
+* Automatically enable all images in posts and pages to use Lazy Load.
+* Include meta/open-graph tags for posts and pages, including keywords that are based on the content of your post and open-graph tags for Twitter, Facebook, and Google+ - automatically.
 * Hide WP Version from enqueued scripts and stylesheets.

 = Tools: =